sumit298/Firebase-Live-Blog/README.md

 **Important**: If multiple requests match, then the operation is allowed if any of them is true.

+### Validating Based on the document

+- `resource.data` will have the fields on the document as it stored in the database.
+- `request.resource.data` will having the incoming document. (**Note**: This is all you have if you're responding to document creation.)

 ### Some Practical Examples

 Only read or write if you are logged in.